mongodb/chatbot/docs/docs/ingest/configure.md

 ## Example Configuration

-This section a simple example configuration file for the Ingest CLI.
+Here's a simple example configuration file for the Ingest CLI.
 You can use this configuration file as a starting point for your own configuration.

-For simple RAG apps, the main things you'll have to adjust is the `dataSources` property to add your own data.
+For simple RAG apps, the main thing you have to adjust is the `dataSources` property.
+Use `dataSources` to add your own data.
 For more information on configuring data sources, refer to the [Data Sources](./data-sources.md) documentation.